clw8/SPA-ONE/README.md

 * Supports IE 9+

 Cons of this script:
-*Needs a flat files architecture for html files (if using build.js) *Non-data-driven (unlike ReactJS or VueJS, there is no state)
+* Needs a flat file architecture for html files (if using build.js)
+* Non-data-driven (unlike ReactJS or VueJS, there is no state)